 By the end of the the First World War the world was in the grip of the Flu pandemic that was to claim millions of lives.
 Hornsey was no exception and suffered hundreds of losses.

-• In this particular strain of virus, the patient produced large quantities of pus from their bronchi, preventing the absorption of oxygen through the lungs.
+- In this particular strain of virus, the patient produced large quantities of pus from their bronchi.
+This prevented the absorption of oxygen through the lungs.
 Lack of oxygen turned their skin dark blue with a characteristic ‘heliotrope cyanosis.’
 Death followed soon after this appeared – the patient literally drowned in their own secretions.

-• The first peak of influenza deaths in Britain occurred in late spring 1918.
-Local reports suggest that it did not make an impact in Hornsey until October when the Medical Officer of Health, Dr Harold Coates, reported to Hornsey Council that in the five weeks ending 9th November 140 of the 202 deaths were from influenza and pneumonia.
+- The first peak of influenza deaths in Britain occurred in late spring 1918.
+Local reports suggest that it did not make an impact in Hornsey until October.
+This was when the Medical Officer of Health, Dr Harold Coates, reported to Hornsey Council that in the five weeks ending 9th November 140 of the 202 deaths were from influenza and pneumonia.

-• The flu epidemic was only one of many critical issues to occupy Hornsey minds after the war and it seems to have been stoically received by all but the affected families.
+- The flu epidemic was only one of many critical issues to occupy Hornsey minds after the war.
+It generally seems to have been stoically received by all but the affected families.

 For a full account of Hornsey and The Flu Pandemic read the article by Dr Eleri Rowlands in the newly published HHS Bulletin 60.